Naogaon Sadar Upazila: History

-In British India sub-districts were called as "Thana", which were mainly exercised by the police.
+In British India, sub-districts were called as "Thana", which were mainly exercised by the police.
 When development activities became widespread, it was known as a Development Circle.
 In 1949, Naogaon Sadar was declared as a Thana, in 1960 as a development circle and in 1984 as a sub-district.

 Geography

-Naogaon Sadar is located at 24.8042°N 88.9500°E. It has more than 80,000 households and total area of about 275.73 km2.
+Naogaon Sadar is located at 24.8042°N 88.9500°E. It has a total area of about 275.72 km2.
 It is bounded by Badalgachhi and Mahadebpur upazilas on the north, Raninagar and Manda upazilas on the south, Adamdighi and Akkelpur upazilas on the east, Mahadebpur and Manda upazilas on the west.